vk-cs/docs-public/docs/en/dbs/dbaas/service-management/create/create-cluster/create-cluster.md

 1. On the “Configuration” step:

    1. Select the `OpenSearch` database type.
-   1. Select the desired OpenSearch version, for example, `2`.
+   1. Select the required OpenSearch version, for example, `2`.
    1. Click the **Next step** button.

 1. On the “Parameters” step: